scosman/zipstreamer/README.md

 I was mentoring at a "Teens Learning Code" class, but we had too many mentors, so I had some downtime.

+## Logo

+Zipper portion of logo by Kokota from Noun Project (Creative Commons CCBY)